imjamesb/no.jamesb.examples.telenor.todo/README.md

 - [*] Add a HTTP route for `GET /:name` which responds with plain text, `hello {name}`.
 - [*] Add a test for `GET /:name`.
+- [*] Define a database structure for the todo application.